 How To Paint A Snow Globe

 Hi friends!
 I am going to show you how to paint an easy snow globe on stretched canvas with acrylics!
-This is another one of those custom paintings.
-Not only can you change the colors but you get to customize your snowman family as well!
+This is one of those customizeable paintings.
+Not only can you change the colors but you get to customize your snowman family & name as well!

 My snow globe includes a family of five snowmen each to represent my own family – my husband and my three boys.
 I also added our family name on the snow globe name plate.
 You get to change this snow globe to represent your snow tribe!

 Let’s talk about that globe/ glass illusion.
 Don’t let it intimidate you because the effect is so easy and simple.
 No traceable is needed in this painting.
 That circle was traced with a paper plate.
-Then the reflection was done using a simple dry brush technique.
-It’s easy peasy!
+However, if you LOVE traceables, you can get one in my Etsy Shop!
+See that here!

 Enjoy and happy painting!